mtitolo/styleguide/README.md

-# Reddit Engineering Style Guides
+# reddit engineering style guides

 Herein lies a collection of styleguides to which which the Reddit codebase strives to conform.